-Though it may be a bit of a riddle to figure your way through the riddle of “Our past doesn’t matter, we play old music” the gist of it being that the artist’s intent is not curated beyond those who’re like-minded, a direct missile for folks with similar tastes.
+Though it may be a bit of a riddle to figure your way through the “Our past doesn’t matter, we play old music” mindset, the gist of it is that the artist’s intent is not curated beyond those who’re like-minded and this piece of music is a direct missile for folks with similar tastes.
 The specificity of influence here is something even the most introductory course in Norwegian black metal would reveal with very ‘easy’ nods to Darkthrone and Mayhem (among others) reinforcing Nattverd‘s worldview across the lengthy span of ‘Styggdom’.
 This second album won’t initially appear divergent from their debut full-length (‘Vi Vet gud Er En Løgner‘, 2017) on a superficial level until the nearly 10 minute mid-point on the album, “Heksebrann”, pulls away from the old cult and reveals the modern nudity of Nattverd‘s bigger picture; At this point their dirge swerves into lengthy atmospheric passages that incorporate samples, rock beats, and all of those filthy habits from the early 2000’s.
 The samples are a huge point of irritation for my own tastes but the effect was appropriate, providing me with minor frustration, headache and malaise after the full hour had expressed.

 Disgust is a valuable reaction when most Norse black metal throwbacks inspire apathy.
 As plainly overused atmospheric black metal guitar technique seeps into revisionist history under the guise of 90’s throwback black metal with increasing frequency, the less people remember the specific violent attack of Norwegian black metal in its earliest phase.
 If I care enough to be revolted then those expectations were built up in an organic sense and in this particular case ‘Styggdom’ provide big riffs that compel and craft songs that are occasionally repulsive in their indifference towards rawness or aggression.
 Mork and Sjukdom have writ similar works in recent years, filling about a third of the album with ‘flow’ pieces and leaving the listener on the edge in waiting for the harder hitting stuff.